thosgood/this-weeks-finds/markdown/201-250/week218.md

 > Froehlich).
 Tate observes that Fourier analysis works on any locally
 > compact abelian group (Haar measure is the replacement for "usual"
 > measure), and then gives a very short proof of the analytic
-> continuation and functional equation of all Hecke's L-functions by
+> continuation and functional equation of all Hecke's $L$-functions by
 > simply pushing through an analogue of the proof you know of the
 > functional equation of the zeta function in this much more general
 > context.
 I think this is an amazingly powerful use of the adeles.